MicrosoftDocs/memdocs/windows-365/partners.md

 ![Nerdio image](./media/partners/nerdio.png)

-Windows 365 and Nerdio Manager help users to be productive from anywhere, on any device with a cloud-powered, secure, and always up-to-date Windows experience.
+Windows 365 and Nerdio Manager help users to be productive from anywhere, on any device with a cloud-powered, highly secure, and up-to-date Windows experience.
 Nerdio seamlessly lets MSPs and IT professionals:

 - Instantly provision Cloud PCs.
 - Manage physical and virtual devices through a unified portal.